guardian/source/docs/rfcs/no-unusable-components-line-in-the-sand.md

 ## Example solution

-In the case of a toggle switch, we could create a component that provides optional props that would enable us to render a working fallback.
+A Toggle Switch component accepts optional props that enable us to render a working fallback in a non-JavaScript environment.

 If they're provided we render the fallback and if we can, enhance/decorate it.